 The Honda Ridgeline doesn't look or act like any other pickup truck we've driven, and it shouldn't cost an arm and a leg to own or operate.
 It makes pleasant, comfortable daily transportation, and it's as much pickup as many drivers will ever need.

 The 2010 Honda Ridgeline is sold in three different trim levels, RT, RTS, and RTL.
-All Ridgelines are powered by a 3.5-liter V6 engine, generating 247 horsepower, with a five-speed automatic transmission and Honda's VTM-4 all-wheel-drive system.
+All Ridgelines are powered by a 3.5-liter V6 engine generating 250 horsepower, with a five-speed automatic transmission and Honda's VTM-4 all-wheel-drive system.
 This full-time all-wheel-drive normally proportions 60 percent of the power to the front wheels, but if conditions indicate it will automatically send as much as 70 percent of the engine torque to the rear wheels.
 Ridgeline also incorporates a limited-slip differential with lock feature.

 Safety equipment is comprehensive.
-It includes multi-stage front airbags and side-impact airbags for front passengers, front and rear side curtain airbags for head protection and LATCH child-seat anchors for the three rear seats.
-Anti-lock brakes (with Electronic Brake-force Distribution and Brake Assist), traction control, vehicle stability assist and a tire-pressure monitoring system are also standard.
+It includes multi-stage front airbags and side-impact airbags for front passengers, front and rear side curtain airbags for head protection, active front head restraints, and LATCH child-seat anchors for the three rear seats.
+Anti-lock brakes (with Electronic Brake-force Distribution and Brake Assist), traction control, vehicle stability assist, and a tire-pressure monitoring system are standard.

 The Honda Ridgeline's uniqueness starts with its appearance.
 With pickups, you need a cab and a cargo box, so form to a considerable extent follows function.
-Yet Ridgeline doesn't look quite like any pickup before it, whether it's from America or Japan.
+Yet Ridgeline doesn't look quite like any pickup before it.
 The grille, the front end, the cab shape, the buttresses coming down off the rear of the roof to join the integrated pickup bed, all seem to have been deliberately designed to be different, and different can be good or bad.
-Styling is not our favorite Ridgeline attribute, before or after the 2009 facelift.
+Styling has never been our favorite Ridgeline attribute, before or after the 2009 facelift.

-Ridgeline's cargo bed is made of steel-reinforced SMC plastic, not steel with a sprayed-on or slipped-in liner.
+The cargo bed is made of steel-reinforced SMC plastic, not steel with a sprayed-on or slipped-in liner.
 The bed is five feet long with the tailgate up, and six and a half feet long with the tailgate down, enabling it to carry two dirt bikes or a large ATV.
 A tubular aluminum cargo bed extender is available for longer loads.
 There are four large retaining chocks, one in each corner of the bed, to help secure large pieces of cargo; and a total of eight cargo tie-down points.

 The two-way tailgate is unusual, but it works great.
 It will drop down in familiar fashion, top to bottom, and it also opens like a door, from right to left.
 There's a hidden latch on the lower right side and hinges on the left, so users don't have to lean across the tailgate to store or retrieve items in the bed or the storage trunk.
 The tailgate is retained by a conventional cable on the left and a patented, hidden retainer on the right.

-Anyone who has owned a late-model Honda, or even spent timing sitting in the Pilot or Element SUVs, will feel familiar with the layout inside the Ridgeline.
+Anyone who has owned a late-model Honda will feel familiar with the layout inside the Ridgeline.
 We mean things such as nice, even seams throughout, good quality soft plastics, convenient switch placement and large, easily readable instrument graphics.
-All models feature an illuminated vanity mirror for the driver.
+All models feature illuminated vanity mirrors for the driver and front-seat passenger.
 The big, raised pull rings around Ridgeline's door-release levers are one of a kind and kind of cool.
 They're certainly effective for hefting the doors shut.

-Honda's optional navigation system, with its DVD data base and eight-inch screen, is a paradigm for size, brightness, contrast and overall ease of use.
+The navigation system, with its DVD data base and eight-inch screen, is a paradigm for size, brightness, contrast and overall ease of use.
 The voice commands work well; alternately, the menus are simple, effective and easy to master.
 Yet in the Ridgeline, one of our few gripes applies to the screen's placement.
-It's off center a bit toward the front passenger, and flat, so in certain light in can be difficult for the driver to read.
-He or she has to almost lean sideways toward the center of the vehicle for a better look.
+It's off center a bit toward the front passenger, and flat, so in certain light it can be difficult for the driver to read.
+The driver has to almost lean sideways toward the center of the vehicle for a better look.

 The rear doors are shorter than the front doors, standard practice in this segment, but there's no problem getting in or out.

+The back seats are quite comfortable for two adults, with a 24-degree backrest angle, more like a front seat.
 The rear seat is nearly as roomy and versatile as those in front.
-The back seats are actually comfortable for two adults, with a 24-degree backrest angle, more like a front seat.
 A six-foot male driver would be able to fit behind himself in the back seat with reasonable leg room and knee room.

 The rear seat splits and folds, 60/40, to stash fairly large pieces of cargo in the cab.
 The under-seat storage space, something like an airliner's, is great for backpacks or briefcases.

 The Ridgeline's unusual exterior design reduces outward visibility.
-The buttresses where the cargo box create a blind spot for glancing over the shoulder.
+The buttresses where the cargo box meets the cab create a blind spot for glancing over the shoulder.

-For a hefty truck, the Honda Ridgeline delivers a truly pleasant driving experience.
+The Honda Ridgeline delivers a truly pleasant driving experience, for a truck.
 The goodness flows from the stiffness of its unibody-on-ladder-frame construction.
-Factor in subframes that cradle the engine and suspension, helping isolate the cab from harsh road shocks, and Ridgeline can be a joy to operate when compared to some other trucks.
+Factor in subframes that cradle the engine and suspension, helping isolate the cab from harsh road shocks, and Ridgeline can be a joy to operate when compared to other trucks.

-The stiffness of the body and chassis also contribute to crisp, sure handling over twisty two-lane roads.
+The stiffness of the body and chassis contribute to crisp, sure handling over twisty two-lane roads.
 The combination of all-wheel-drive and vehicle stability electronics allows a driver to attack curves in spirited fashion with less worry about getting a wheel wrong.
-Ridgeline feels lighter on its feet than the Ford Explorer Sport Trac and Chevy Colorado.
+The Ridgeline feels lighter on its feet when compared with the Ford Explorer Sport Trac and Chevy Colorado.

-The steering is surprisingly heavy, but we like it.
-It's more responsive and communicative than that in most other trucks.
-This pickup is quieter and more refined than all of the major competition, which we drove on the same day over the same course, without a lot of jarring inputs reaching the driver's seat or palms.
+The steering is surprisingly heavy but we like it.
+It's more responsive and communicative than that in most trucks.
+This pickup is quieter and more refined than the competition, which we drove on the same day over the same course, without a lot of jarring inputs reaching the driver's seat or palms.
 Independent suspension front and rear is a first in the pickup market and the ride over choppy surfaces and even off-road is excellent.
 The back end is less likely to feel like it's losing grip when bouncing over potholes and washboard surfaces.

 The drivetrain, the combination of engine, transmission and all-wheel drive, is impressively smooth and quiet.
-With four doors, five seats, AWD and independent front and rear suspension, the Ridgeline is a relatively heavy vehicle, but the 247-hp V6 engine is generally up to the task.
+With four doors, five seats, all-wheel drive, and independent front and rear suspension, the Ridgeline is a relatively heavy vehicle, but the 250-hp V6 engine is generally up to the task.
 Its power comes low enough in the revs to be useful in a loaded truck, and it's flexible overall, without the roughness at high rpm that you'll notice in some truck engines.
 Unladen, with only the driver inside, we never encountered an instance when we wished for more power.
 Yet one wonders if that might change when Ridgeline is loaded to its approximate 1500-pound payload (it varies slightly model-to-model), or pulling the allowed 5000 pounds.

 The brakes were sure stoppers, and the ABS works unobtrusively.
 We haven't tried them with a heavy load or a trailer, however.